arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Compaction.md

 # Activity control
-The activity controll parameters alter the behaviour in terms of scan / execution frequency of the compaction.
+The activity control parameters alter the behaviour in terms of scan / execution frequency of the compaction.

 Sleep interval between two compaction runs (in seconds):